If someone you know is a survivor of sexual assault, domestic/relationship violence, or stalking:

 - Refer your friend to help and encourage them to go.
 They trust you.
 That is why they are talking to you.
 You can use that influence to help them to reach out for help.

 Some common responses to sexual assault are not helpful.
 These responses are part of a natural attempt to gain control over the situation and cope with your own feelings about rape, but they are ultimately not useful in helping the survivor to get help or to recover.
 Do not place blame or question the survivor’s actions.
-Do not ask what or why questions, for example:

 Questions like this may make the person feel blamed or guilty and may decrease the chances of their being willing to speak to a counselor who can help them.